COVID-19 UPDATE: VIRTUAL “TELEHEALTH” APPOINTMENTS:

 Validation and Shame Is a Dangerous Game for LGBTQ Community

-LGBTQ children growing up cannot be property naturally validated in the same capacity as their heterosexual counterparts.
-They may be growing up in more gay/LGBTQ-friendly or “affirmative” times (i.e. present times 2018 vs. 1998 vs. 1988 or earlier decades even less awareness, tolerance and political/legal protective functions present.)
-They may have supportive, informed smart pro-active, on the more liberal-sided parents and families.
 They may live in a more liberal community, city, state or part of town, for example.
-They may be a trailblazer, cutting edge no-bullshit kind of highly confident kid.
-And guess what?
-They will still likely not be able to exclusively have the same default level of organic validation that occurs in a pre-fabricated, pre-established, presumed manner for straight, heterosexual boys and later men.
+They may be a trailblazer, cutting edge, "No-BS" kind of highly confident kid.
+However, they may still not be able to exclusively have the same default level of organic validation that occurs in a pre-fabricated, pre-established, presumed manner for straight, heterosexual boys and later men.